 This emission unit represents the V-Blender mixer system with an externally vented dust collection system.
 Particulate emissions are limited to 0.04 lbs. /1,000 lbs. of exhaust gases.
 This unit is equipped with a pressure drop indicator, but the line was not in operation during the time of the inspection.
-Access conducts regular preventative maintenance on this unit, to ensure proper operation.
 PM records are attached to this report.